shoeffner/mthesis/src/gaze_library.md

 the upper left screen corner, and the vertical offset $y$ from the same corner , here $x = \SI{17.25}{\centi\meter},$ and $y = \SI{0.7}{\centi\meter}$.
 @fig:measuringmetadata visualizes which measurements have to be taken.
-The target parameters allow to specify an area of interest: Instead of mapping the measured gaze coordinates to the screen coordinates, they will be mapped into a regular grid with the dimensions mentioned inside the target parameters.
+The target parameters allow specifying an area of interest: Instead of mapping the measured gaze coordinates to the screen coordinates, they will be mapped into a regular grid with the dimensions mentioned inside the target parameters.